peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 ### CliDecimal
     public static final EContext CliDecimal
-An arithmetic context for the Common Language Infrastructure (.NET Framework) decimal format, 96 bits precision, and a valid exponent range of -28 to 0.
+An arithmetic context for the Common Language Infrastructure (.NET Framework) decimal format (see <see cref='T:PeterO.Numbers.EDecimal'>"Forms of numbers"</see>), 96 bits precision, and a valid exponent range of -28 to 0.
 The default rounding mode is HalfEven.
 ### Decimal128
     public static final EContext Decimal128
 An arithmetic context for the IEEE-754-2008 decimal128 format.
 The default